-How to Unregister the Default WordPress Widgets to Clean Up Your Dashboard
+How To Unregister The Default WordPress Widgets And Clean Up Your Dashboard

 And that’s only the available widgets – not including the inactive widgets.